ghc-proposals/ghc-proposals/proposals/0000-scc-parsing.rst

    construct that could change the structure of an expression in fundamental ways – instead, it must *annotate* a subexpression and leave the rest of the program intact.

+3. The syntax of annotations mimics the syntax of comments, reusing ``{-`` and ``-}``, so it is natural to expect that they inherit syntactic properties of comments and have no effect on expression structure.

 Unfortunately, with today's GHC, adding an annotation can have unexpected effects on expressions::